 When used in the classroom, mindfulness can become a foundation for learning and for improving a child’s ability to become a self-learner.
 At MCS, we aspire to incorporate mindfulness practices as we teach children to know what is happening in the present and to fully engage their hearts and minds with themselves and with those around them.
 Children participate in weekly mindfulness and movement lessons, honing the skills of focus, self-regulation, self-control and compassion.
 Each Friday, individual small groups take turns stepping into our mindfulness and movement classroom to experience a lesson created and presented by our mindfulness coordinator.
 (Teachers bring the lessons into the classrooms for children who do not attend Fridays.)

 A parent vision, the first pizza day was held in 2004.
 It was a simple idea: creating an opportunity for all of the children at MCS to be able to participate in a meaningful celebration that was community based, locally produced (as much as possible) and centered on the children who were the basis of our unique community bond.
 This experience allows the children to experience the process of having a meal together that was integral to their efforts.
-Pizza day occurs monthly with all children playing a role in helping the pizza get to the table.
-Together children, their teachers, and some family members share in the outcome of all of their efforts while they eat lunch together in one room.
+Pizza day traditionally occur monthly with all children playing a role in helping the pizza get to the table, although during COVID, we have modified to keep children in their own classrooms.
 To find out more, read this fun community letter about pizza day.

-**We are very thankful for both Le Petite Outre and Bernice’s Bakery, who help us make this monthly tradition happen!
+**We are very thankful for Le Petite Outre and their delicious pizza dough in helping us make this tradition happen!

 Sports at MCS